-() in some regions of Europe, agriculture is the main factor that contributes to water polition. () Pesticides and nutrients from fertilizers have caused health problems in several cities. () European people should not drink water contaminated with organic pollutants from manure. () Organic pollutants are the one of the reasons why several industries are leaving Europe. () Water used in agriculture is contaminated with pharmaceutical products and manure.
+- O In some regions of Europe, agriculture is the main factor that contributes to water pollution. - O Pesticides and nutrients from fertilizers have caused health problems in several cities. - O European people should not drink water contaminated with organic pollutants from manure. - Organic pollutants are the one of the reasons why several industries are leaving Europe. - O Water used in agriculture is contaminated with pharmaceutical products and manure.